Lusin Area Function and Molecular Characterizations of Musielak-Orlicz Hardy Spaces and Their Applications: Introduction

-Furthermore, the classical $\bbmo$ space (the \emph{space of functions with bounded mean oscillation}), originally introduced by John and Nirenberg \cite{jn1}, and the classical Morrey space, originally by Morrey \cite{m67}, play an important role in the study of partial differential equations and harmonic analysis (see, for example, \cite{fs72,n07} for further details).
+Furthermore, the classical $\bbmo$ space (the \emph{space of functions with bounded mean oscillation}), originally introduced by John and Nirenberg \cite{jn1}, plays an important role in the study of partial differential equations and harmonic analysis.
 In particular, Fefferman and Stein \cite{fs72} proved that $\bbmo(\rn)$ is the dual space of $H^1 (\rn)$ and also obtained the Carleson measure characterization of $\bbmo(\rn)$.
-Recall that the Carleson measure was originally introduced by Carleson \cite{c58,c62} and its equivalent characterization, in terms of $\bbmo(\rn)$ function, was established in \cite{c58}.
-Moreover, the generalized $\bbmo$-type space $\bbmo_\rho(\rn)$ was studied in \cite{s79,ja80,vi87,hsv07} and it was proved therein to be the dual space of the Orlicz-Hardy space $H_\Phi(\rn)$, where $\Phi$ denotes the Orlicz function on $(0,\fz)$ and $\rho(t):=t^{-1}/\Phi^{-1}(t^{-1})$ for all $t\in(0,\fz)$.
-Here and in what follows, $\Phi^{-1}$ denotes the \emph{inverse function} of $\Phi$.
-Meanwhile, the Carleson measure characterization of $\bbmo_\rho(\rn)$ was obtained in \cite{hsv07}.
+Moreover, the generalized $\bbmo$-type space $\bbmo_\rho(\rn)$ was studied in \cite{s79,ja80,hsv07} and it was proved therein to be the dual space of the Orlicz-Hardy space $H_\Phi(\rn)$, where the function $\Phi:\, [0,\fz)\to[0,\fz)$ satisfies the following assumptions: